 U.S. Supreme Court Building and Chambers:

-Formal jurisdictional history of the the Ohio Supreme Court is established by Article IV, Section 1 of the Ohio Constitution.
+Formal jurisdictional history of the Ohio Supreme Court is established by Article IV, Section 1 of the Ohio Constitution.
 Article IV, Section 2 of the Constitution sets the size of the Court and outlines its jurisdiction.
 Article IV, Section 5 of the Constitution grants rule making and other authority to the Court.

 Supreme Court Jurisdiction